The Truth of Moana

 Moana turns and begins to review what she has discovered since she first left the shore.
 I am the girl who loves my island and the girl who loves the sea, it calls me… We are descended from voyagers.
 They call me.
 Her deep knowing that she belongs at sea is not isolated.
 It is not just about her.
 She stands on the shoulders of her ancestors who too were people of the sea.
 I have been similarly blessed by “grandmothers,” both living and long dead, who have asked the right questions at the right times, helping me sweep out the rooms of my heart to discover what was in there all this time.
 Knowing there are some who bear witness to my own self-discovery reminds me that it is real.
 Knowing that others have made similar journeys gives me courage to press forward.

 The call isn’t out there at all, it’s inside me...
 I am Moana.
 This declaration isn’t arrogance.
-When we understand that we are God’s beloved, uniquely and perfectly made, called to the wildness of his sea, there isn’t much left to do but walk in that knowledge.
+When we understand who we are, uniquely and perfectly ourselves, called to the wildness of living truthfully, there isn’t much left to do but walk in that knowledge.
 It changes everything.
 It empowers us to do what feels absurdly difficult.
 It allows us to live beyond ourselves for the good of others.
 It gives birth to joy and peace and love.

 The consequences of a woman who has been freed and who knows who she is and where the source of her power lies is gorgeously depicted in the song “Know Who You Are.”
 The entire movie is about Moana’s mission to return the stolen heart of Te Fiti, an island goddess, who had unleashed a plague on the islands.
 When Moana finally makes it to the island of Te Fiti, she finds the goddess gone and in her place, a hideous, fiery demon.
 Moana’s companion, the muscular demi-god Maui, prepares to do battle, but Moana interrupts him with incredible courage and insight.
 She recognizes that the demon is Te Fiti, changed beyond recognition when her heart had been stolen.